khush367/A02/README.md

 # A02

 First, install Git and create a GitHub account.
 When creating a new project on your local machine using git, you'll first create a new repository.
 Add a new file to the project, using any text editor you like or running a touch command. `touch newfile.txt` just creates and saves a blank file named newfile.txt.
 Add a file to the staging environment using the git add command.
 Run the command git commit -m "Your message about the commit".
 Finally, create a new branch.
 On GitHub.com, navigate to the main page of the repository, and run git checkout -b <my branch name>.
 This command will automatically create a new branch and then 'check you out' on it, meaning git will move you to that branch, off of the primary branch.

+VScode Directions
+First, Download VScode and complete the installation Second, Customize your settings to your preference Third, Add the necessary extensions for your project.
+Fourth, create a file with the proper filename and extension.
+Ex. .py-python , .js-javascript Fifth, Start coding